-Place chopped chives in a small bowl.
-Add vegetable oil and mix well.
-Transfer chives to the large bowl.
+Place chopped mushrooms, chopped half onions in a small bowl.
+Add soy sauce, 2 teaspoons sesame oil and sugar and mix well.
+Transfer to the large bowl.

 Squeeze 1 tofu with cotton cloth or paper towel to remove the water.
 Since I’m a lazy person, I just use my hand to squeeze out the water.
 Place the tofu in a small bowl and add pinch of salt and 1 teaspoon sesame oil.
 Mix well and transfer to the large bowl.

 Mixed mandu filling.
 Now it’s ready for wrapping.